"Suicide Disease" or Complex Regional Pain Syndrome (CRPS)

 What is CRPS?

 Complex Regional Pain Syndrome (CRPS), formerly known as RSD, is a progressive incurable chronic pain condition that most often affects one limb (foot, leg, hand, or arm), usually after an injury.
 The disease can affect other parts of the body also and is known to spread without warning.
 CRPS is believed to be caused when the peripheral and central nervous system is damaged or malfunctioning.
 The central nervous system is composed of the brain and spinal cord and the peripheral nervous system involves signaling nerves from the brain and spinal cord to the entire body.
 CRPS sometimes occurs after an injury, and the pain is disproportionate to the injury.
+The pain can be so severe, that it is also known as a 'suicide disease'.

 CRPS sufferers may also have psychological effects from the disease due to the effect it has on the limbic system, which supports emotion, behavior, motivation, olfaction and memory.
 This often leads to depression, mood swings, anxiety, social withdrawal, lowered confidence, paranoia, inability to concentrate, memory loss, insomnia, and feeling hopeless.
 Suicide rates among CRPS sufferers are high because of the excruciating never-ending pain, sleep deprivation, frustration, social isolation, and depression.